its-fonsy/subito-it-scraper/README.md

 Archlinux
 </summary>

-Archlinux users can use the `PKGBUILD` in the repository to install the required libraries and the script
+Archlinux users can use the `PKGBUILD` in the current repository to install the required libraries and the script

 ```